Printer-friendly version of the Faculty Senate Bylaws

 Section 10: The Faculty Senate will periodically solicit feedback from faculty on the functions of the University.

-Section 1: Each department in the College and in the several Schools of the University shall elect one of its members to the Faculty Senate from among those department members who are members of the Faculty Assembly.
-In addition, the non-tenure track faculty of each school shall elect one non-tenure track member who is a member of the Faculty Assembly as its representative, and the Northwestern Emeriti Organization shall elect one of its members as its representative.
+Section 1: Each department or other tenure-home unit of the University shall elect one of its members to the Faculty Senate from among those department/unit members who are members of the Faculty Assembly.
+In addition, the non-tenure-eligible faculty of each school or college shall elect one non-tenure-eligible member who is a member of the Faculty Assembly as its representative, and the Northwestern Emeriti Organization shall elect one of its members as its representative.
 The University Libraries shall elect two librarian faculty to represent all departments and faculty that report to the Dean of Libraries.
-Tenured and tenure track faculty are eligible for election immediately upon their University appointment.
-Non-tenure track faculty who are members of the Faculty Assembly are eligible for election after one year.
+Tenured and tenure-track faculty are eligible for election immediately upon their University appointment.
+Non-tenure-eligible faculty who are members of the Faculty Assembly are eligible for election after one year.

 Section 2: Faculty Senate members will serve for three years, with the exception of the Senator selected to serve as President Elect, the President and the immediate past President who will serve as a member for such additional years as required to serve a full year as President Elect, a second full year as President, and a third full year as Immediate Past President.
 During any part of this term that extends beyond the term for which the Senator was originally elected, the appropriate academic unit may elect another representative.
 During any extension of a Senator’s term under this section, the Senator will be treated as if an elected member of the Senate for all other purposes.

 Section 3: Each year one third of the members will be chosen in elections by the appropriate academic departments and schools.
 Elections for the following academic year must be completed before the end of the Spring Quarter.